Charles Gregory (rugby): Playing career

+School rugby

+Gregory attended Mount Albert Grammar School and played rugby for the school.

 Newton Rangers rugby league

 In 1921 Gregory was playing for the Newton Rangers club which was representative of the inner city suburb of the same name.
 He spent most of the season in the second grade team which won the championship and is in the back row of their end of season photograph.
-He did however play in the first grade side on some occasions, such as their season opening match.
+It appears that his brother Frederick was playing for the senior side on occasion and had debuted for them in 1919, continuing to play for them until around 1923.